Positional Encoder Graph Quantile Neural Networks for Geographic Data: Experiments

-Figure \ref{fig:cali-dist} presents plots that elucidate the behavior of the PE-GQSAGE quantile predictions.
-Figure \ref{fig:cali-density} illustrates the predicted density of a subsample of 10 observations from the test set.
-For each observation of this sample, the cumulative distribution function was approximated via the quantile predictions using $\tau$ values in $\left[ 0.001, 0.002, \ldots, 0.999 \right]^{\top}$.
-While parametric models presume a rigid structure for their outputs (such as a Gaussian distribution), which constrains their expressiveness, for \textbf{PE-GQNN}, no assumptions are made about the form of the predictive distribution.
-However, as shown in Figure \ref{fig:cali-density}, despite the absence of explicit model restrictions, the model produced symmetric distributional shape across predictions, similar to a Gaussian distribution, in this case.
+As shown in Table \ref{tab:results-cali}, \textbf{PE-GQNN} delivers strong performance across all evaluation metrics, significantly outperforming traditional GNNs, PE-GNN, and SMACNP.
+Among models with GSAGE layers --- the overall top performers --- PE-GQSAGE achieved the lowest values for MSE, MAE, SQR, and calibration error.
+Specifically, compared to PE-GSAGE, it reduced MSE by 23\%, MAE by 18\%, SQR by 14\%, and calibration error by 94\%, all while maintaining the shortest training time.
+In contrast, a naive combination of PE-GNN with SQR offered no meaningful improvement over PE-GNN alone.

-For all test set observations, we verified that no quantile crossings were observed in any of the \textbf{PE-GQNN} models, i.e., all predicted quantiles are monotonically increasing with respect to $\tau$, aligning with the expectations described in Section \ref{sec:method}.
+Figure \ref{fig:cali-dist} presents plots that elucidate the behavior of the PE-GQSAGE predictions.
+The validation MSE curves throughout training are shown in Figure \ref{fig:val-mse-cali-gsage}.
+Panel \ref{fig:cali-density} illustrates the predicted density of a subsample of three observations from the test set.
+Parametric models typically assume a fixed output structure --- such as a Gaussian distribution --- which can restrict their expressiveness.
+In contrast, \textbf{PE-GQNN} imposes minimal assumptions on the form of the predictive distribution, offering greater flexibility.
+As illustrated in Figure \ref{fig:cali-density}, \textbf{PE-GQNN} is capable of producing predictive distributions with varying shapes and scales, whereas PE-GNN can only differentiate samples based on their location (mean value).
+It is worth noting that, in this example, assuming Gaussian distributions is reasonable.
+However, in scenarios involving asymmetric or multimodal distributions, the flexibility of our model-free approach becomes even more advantageous.

-Lastly, Figure \ref{fig:cali-ecp} displays the empirical cumulative probability (ECP) for the test dataset quantile predictions using each of the 99 $\tau$ values in $[0.01, 0.02, \ldots, 0.99]^{\top}$.
+Lastly, Figure \ref{fig:cali-ecp} displays the observed confidence level for the test dataset quantile predictions using each of the $m=99$ $\tau$ values in $[0.01, 0.02, \ldots, 0.99]^{\top}$.
 This type of plot was proposed by \citet{kuleshov2018}.
-The closer a model gets to the dashed diagonal line, the closer the $\tau$ values and the ECP.
-The Gold Standard represents one Monte Carlo draw from a perfectly specified model, where for each quantile level, the ECP is the observed success rate in $n$ Bernoulli trials with a success probability of $\tau$, where $n$ is the number of test set instances.
-It is evident that PE-GQSAGE has by far the best calibration performance.
+The closer a model gets to the dashed diagonal line, the closer the expected and observed confidence levels are.
+The Gold Standard represents one Monte Carlo draw from a perfectly specified model, where for each quantile level, the observed confidence level is the observed success rate in $n$ Bernoulli trials with a success probability of $\tau$, where $n$ is the number of test set instances.
+It is evident that \textbf{PE-GQSAGE} has by far the best calibration performance.
 This is particularly notable when compared to SMACNP, which exhibits substantial calibration deficiencies due to its tendency to overestimate the variance component.